hungphongbk/vue-ssr-docs/vi/head.md

   }
 }
 ```

-And inside the template passed to bundle renderer:
+ và inside the template passed to bundle renderer:

 ``` html
 <html>